 Life gets crazy busy, right?
 Between work, school, and all the kids’ activities, when do you have time to clean?
 For a busy mom, cleaning is often a rushed job, and last on the list.

 But no one likes to come home to a cluttered house, with funky smells in the fridge or sticky stuff on the floor.
 Cleaning up is important, if only to stay healthy.

 And how do you clean properly, when you have kids that mess things up as fast as you clean?
 You can’t spend all your time cleaning.
-Busy mom cleaning doesn’t get much done either.
+Or if you’re dealing with a stressful situation, a chronic illness, lots of little ones, or just in a season of life when you can’t get much done.. what do you do?

 When life gets busy, do the minimum for maintenance.

 Sometimes you can’t deep clean every day.
 Or even as frequently as you’d like.
 When life gets crazy busy, focus on the priorities for health and safety.

 What your priorities will be will depend on where the greatest amount of dirt is.
 For me, it’s doing dishes, doing laundry and sweeping the floor.
 Those three things get done every single day.
 Everything else gets done as I find the time to do it.

 I do the dishes by hand because I don’t have an automatic dishwasher.
 I do the laundry every day, because if I don’t, I get a huge pile of wet, stinky clothes in my laundry room, and my kids whining about not having clothes.
 And I at least sweep the floors every day because I have a baby, and we need to keep the floors cleaned up for her safety.